-Serbia: Evaluation of electricity market liberalization by Ministry of Energy6.
-May 2014. / News Serbia Energy
+Serbia: Evaluation of electricity market liberalization by Ministry of Energy, News Serbia Energy

 For Ministry of Energy the market opening was one of the key issues in the past and this year, and according to Dejan Trifunovic, Deputy Minister of Energy, Development and the Environment Protection can be said that “the system works, after the first turbulences in the opening of the high voltage market “.

 Regarding regulation, the Energy development Strategy has been adopted in January this year and soon will be adopted the new Energy law, which will include market in which will be implemented the Third Energy Package.
 This law could allow households to choose the electricity seller from July this year, although they still will have right on public supply from EPS.

 “We have expressed openness to the private sector in the strategy.
 The state can no longer borrow, but it certainly does not mean that we will not build new capacity “, said Trifunovic.